A version of this article appeared in the Autumn 2020 issue of strategy+business.

 • Socially oriented and inspiring corporate vision.
 The company unconditionally serves its ecosystem of customers, suppliers, and local communities as well as its employees.
 It views financial performance as a result of these actions, but not their purpose.
 The vision must be larger than the boundaries of the company and also possess an aspirational quality, which allows employees to “own” it emotionally.

 • A CEO as a guardian for the vision.
 The CEO views his or her first responsibilities as ensuring that everyone has ownership of the company’s vision and that the vision serves as the criterion for decision making.
 The CEO asks employees to ask themselves: “Does what you are trying to do constitute the best way to serve our ecosystem members as people first, and not as a means to our business?”

 • Autonomous action.
 Because all company employees know what vision they’re pursuing, decision making and the power to implement ideas belong to them.
 Knowing the decision criterion, they have no need to ask managers what options are best for each and every ecosystem member they deal with.

 • Managers acting as servant leaders.
 Managers are not occupied with instructing and controlling teams, but with asking them, “What do you need in order to do your best for the company’s vision?” or “What is preventing you from doing your best?”
 The job of a manager is to remove obstacles to employee action and provide workers with the resources (materials, funding, time, etc.) they need to act.

 Corporate altruism thriving in practice

-The FruitGuys is a $35 million California company founded in 1998 that now employs 170 people and delivers fresh fruit to offices.
-The company has grown, all the while demonstrating the four principles of an antifragile, altruistic company.
+The FruitGuys is a $35 million California company founded in 1998 to deliver fresh fruit to offices.
+The company has grown to 170 employees, all the while demonstrating the four principles of an antifragile, altruistic company.